 These instructions are a guide only.
 If any of the exercises are painful or uncomfortable, please stop doing them and talk about this with your doctor or the MBSR trainer.

-- 20-minute body scan once a day in the morning
+- a 20-minute body scan each morning

-- 20-minute sitting meditation once a day in the evening
+- a 20-minute sitting meditation each evening

 All the exercises follow a 3-stage process called hourglass meditation.
 We encourage you to take some time to understand this first.